-Eva Longoria Shares ‘Morning Cuddles’ With Her ‘Angel’ Santiago On Instagram
+Eva Longoria Shares ‘Morning Cuddles’ With Her ‘Angel,’ Santiago, On Instagram

 Starting off my Monday full of gratitude for this little blessing of a human! ????????
 Pepe and I want to thank all the nurses at @cedarssinai who took such great care of my baby and I. You are all angels, sharing your knowledge and experience to make sure new moms feel good about going home and caring for this fragile life of a newborn.
 I love this picture as a reminder that no matter how big you grow Santiago, you will always be my baby! #BabyBaston

 Fans expressed their joy for the new addition to her family with comments like, “Congratulations on your precious gift.
-What a magic photo” and “Perfect picture of your greatest Blessing.
+What a magic photo,” and “Perfect picture of your greatest Blessing.
 May God cover him with favor and love always.”